se-edu/se-book/uml/sequenceDiagrams/introduction/introduction/outcomes.md

-* <span id="outcome-sequenceDiagrams-introduction-one">:trophy: Can explain/identify  sequence diagrams :one:</span>
+:trophy: Can explain/identify  sequence diagrams :one: